 We pull back when necessary.
 Because we were struggling to keep up with our day-to-day assignments, I decided to pull Emma out of her co-op classes.
 She was taking three classes, all electives, and I just couldn’t see taking her to do electives when we couldn’t get to our core classes.
 I let her stay in one class so she could stay connected, but now we have the bulk of that day to tackle math and grammar.

 We let things go.
 I also dropped geography from our own studies.
 It was a ‘just-for-fun’ elective, and I set it aside for next year.
-That freed up a little time to do extra work, and Emma just finished her reading aloud for the year.
+That freed up a little time to do extra work, and Emma just finished her vocabulary book for the year.
 Yay!

 We keep on going until we’re done.
 This year, we’re just going to keep on keeping on until we’re done.
 That means, we took schoolwork with us on Spring Break.
 It means we’ll be doing school long into the summer for the very first time.
 I’m not so concerned about finishing each book to the last page, but we are required to teach 900 hours.
 Since our homeschool day averages 5 hours, I shoot for at least 180 days.
 Today, we are on 118.
 We still have a way to go…